fac-14/eastendtradesguild/README.md

 ### Requirements

-This app uses an Airtable base as CMS - you will need to have a base set up with the following columns of data:
+This app uses an Airtable base as CMS - you will need to have a base set up with the following columns of data.
+You should name the table RENTCHECK.
+The name of the base shouldn't matter.

   - `key` (serial ID column)
   - `address` (short text)